Stanford law professor Mark Lemley discusses Alice Corp. v. CLS Bank International

 Automatically convert your mp4 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including automated translation, generate automated summaries powered by AI, secure transcription and file storage, collaboration tools, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including enterprise-grade admin tools, advanced search, world-class support, powerful integrations and APIs, and easily transcribe your Zoom meetings.
 Try Sonix for free today.